23 Questions & Answers About Steroids

 Research suggests that roughly 1 million Americans have experienced a dependence for anabolic-androgenic steroids (3).

 Such dependency may cause users to regret taking steroids later in life, with Sergio Oliva (one of the greatest bodybuilders of all time) reportedly stating that steroids were a “monkey on his back” (4).
+Typically, patients under our care are only eager to come off, if experiencing serious health problems.

 12. Where Do I Inject Steroids?